kiwix/kiwix-js-pwa/README.md

 *There is a browser-based deployment and **[installable Progressive Web App (PWA)](https://pwa.kiwix.org/)** version of this app at https://pwa.kiwix.org/, but you will need a ZIM file for testing.
-A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code may be buggy and change rapidly, and it is not recommended to install this as a PWA.*
+A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code may be buggy and change rapidly, and it is not recommended to install the development version.*

 **Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
 The software as well as the content is free for anyone to use.
 It requires a ZIM offline archive (which can be downloaded in the app).**